-Anything not explicitly dealt with this agreement shall be left to the discretion of the Dean of Students, or designee.
+Anything not explicitly detailed within this agreement shall be left to the discretion of the Dean of Students, or designee.

 Failure to abide by the guidelines may result in the suspension of privileges.

-The established guidelines within this chapter be the minimum guidelines for the student newsletter.
+The guidelines established within this chapter are the minimum guidelines for the student newsletter.

 The Renegade Pulse